Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Notations and definitions

 Now, we recall the definition of a Metzler matrix.

 \begin{definition} A matrix $A \in \mathbb{R}^{n \times n}$ is called \emph{Metzler} if all its off-diagonal components are non-negative.
-Moreover $A$, is said \emph{irreducible} if it is not similar via a permutation to a block triangular matrix. \end{definition}
+Moreover, $A$ is said to be \emph{irreducible} if it is not similar via a permutation to a block triangular matrix; otherwise, $A$ is said to be \emph{reducible}. \end{definition}

 \begin{definition} The \emph{stability modulus} of a matrix $A \in \mathbb{R}^{n \times n}$ is defined as

 \end{definition}

 \begin{definition} A matrix $A \in \mathbb{R}^{n \times n}$ is said \emph{Hurwitz} if $s(A) < 0$. \end{definition}